dblock/code.dblock.org/_posts/2011/2011-09-06-autoconf-maybe-the-first-example-of-microsoft-pushing-features-into-the-os-to-kill-a-competitor.markdown

 ;----------------------------------------------------------------------------
 {% endhighlight %}

-I used macros stolen from someone’s 3D rendering engine’s source code to avoid typing _push_ and _pop_ too many times.
+I used macros stolen from someone's 3D rendering engine's source code to avoid typing _push_ and _pop_ too many times.
 That someone was probably sitting next to me in the basement of [Infomaniak in Geneva](https://www.infomaniak.com/).
 ASM recursive macros must blow your mind!

 {% highlight asm %}
 pushx macro r1, r2, r3, r4, r5, r6, r7, r8  ;that's a usefull macro